Wireless-Innovation-Forum/Common-Data/README.md

  to your data locations.

-Otherwise if you wish to manage the data as a submodule of the SAS repository, simply perform the following steps:
+Otherwise if you wish to manage the data as a submodule of the SAS repository, simply perform the following steps after the SAS repository cloning:

 ```
     # Get the actual data into a 'geo' submodule